biati-digital/alfred-calculate-anything/README.md

 - **Option + Return**
 Press Option + Return to copy the value of a single unit, for example 23.76

-### Currency Options
+### Currency API Key (not required but will provide a lot more currencies)

 By default the workflow will use exchangeratehost api to make the conversion. exchangeratehost only support 32 currencies; if you need support for additional currencies supported by Calculate Anything, you need to get a _free_ API key from [https://fixer.io](https://fixer.io) -- it takes less than a minute!

-The following options are available for each currency.
-Simply launch Alfred, type `ca` and select any of the options below.
-[View the configuration section for more info](#configuration).

-- **Add base currency**
-This will become your base currency, if you type `100eur` it will automatically be converted to the currencies you define here.
-You can define multiple currencies by repeting the process.
-- **Delete base currency**
-If you no longer want a base currency you can select this option to list all configured base currencies, you can delete a currency by simply pressing Return
-- **Set currency format**
-Used to format the converted amount, you will see a list of formats to choose from, simply press return to select a format.
-- **Set Fixer API**
-Set your fixer API Key for support more currencies, after you select this option just copy paste your Key and press Return to save it.

-**The currencies are updated every 24 hours, if you need to update this more often you can set a custom interval.** To do this you need to [Set a Workflow Environment Variables](https://www.alfredapp.com/help/workflows/advanced/variables/).
-The name should be `currency_cache_interval` and the value should be the number of hours, for example, to update every 6 hours you need to set the value to `6`.
-Only do this if you know what you are doing and you understand that the API has limits.
+You can configure the API key in the new workflow configuration window.

 ### Currency Symbols

 You can use currency symbols in your query.
 For example `100¥ to €` will be converted from 100 Japanese yen to the equivalent in Euros.
 Here is a list of available symbols:

-**If by any chance you don't remember the currency symbol or abbreviation simply type `ca list` and select "List Available Currencies"**
+**Please note: This list only shows symbols that can be used instead of the currency code, the workflow supports up to 168 currency codes.**

 Symbol     | Currency       | Value
 ------     | -----------    | -----------